Ashraf-Sonde/react-progressbar/README.md

 # React + Vite

+Steps to make it work:

+1. Do `npm install` to install all the dependencies
+2. Do `npm run dev` to start the dev server

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: